visgl/luma.gl/docs/api-reference/engine/render-loop.md

 ## Experimental API (`useDevicePixels`)

 `useDevicePixels` can accept a custom ratio (Number), instead of `true` or `false`.
 This allows rendering to a much smaller or higher resolutions.
 When using high value (usually more than device pixel ratio), it is possible it can get clamped down, this happens due to system memory limitation, in such cases a warning will be logged to the browser console.
-For additional details check device pixels [`document`](/docs/api-reference-v8/webgl-legacy/context/device-pixels).

 ## Remarks

 - You can instantiate multiple `AnimationLoopTemplate` classes in parallel, rendering into the same or different `WebGLRenderingContext`s.
 - Works both in browser and under Node.js.
 - All `AnimationLoopTemplate` methods can be chained.
 - Postpones context creation until the page (i.e. all HTML) has been loaded.
-At this time it is safe to specify canvas ids when calling [`createGLContext`](/docs/api-reference-v8/webgl-legacy/context/context-api).
+At this time it is safe to specify canvas ids.
 - The supplied callback function must return a WebGLRenderingContext or an error will be thrown.
 - This callback registration function should not be called if a `WebGLRenderingContext` was supplied to the AnimationLoopTemplate constructor.